deplicator/HousingTour/README.md

 **Output to Chat** puts the message seen in the main form in the debug chat channel.

+**Search Intensity** is the number of searches for public properties when no more unique properties are found.
+Higher numbers means longer search.

 The options are saved account wide at `%appdata%\NCSOFT\WildStar\AddonSaveData\<wildstar account>\Kael's Housing Tour_0_Acct.xml`.